thoughtbot/maintaining-open-source-projects/book/03-git.md

 - Use a hanging indent
 ```

+Not every commit requires both a subject and a body.
+Sometimes a single line is
+fine, specially when the change is so simple that no further context is
+necessary.
+For example: “fix typo in README”.
+For these cases you can use the
-`git commit` accepts a `--message=` flag (`-m` for short) that allows writing
+`--message=` flag (`-m` for short) to `git commit`, which allows writing the
-the message right from the command line.
-The option is convenient for quick “work in
+message right from the command line.

-progress” type of commits, but the CLI is only comfortable for temporary one-liner
-commands, not for writing the page we are about to leave in history.
-Instead of using that flag
+When you need a longer explanation, instead of using that flag it’s better to
-it’s better to [hook your favorite text editor to
-git](http://stackoverflow.com/a/2596835/356060).
-That way you’ll always have
+[hook your favorite text editor to git].
+That way you’ll always have enough
-enough space and your regular toolset for writing what is as relevant as code
+space and your regular toolset for writing what is as relevant as code itself:
-itself: your commit message.
+your commit message.

+[hook your favorite text editor to git]: http://stackoverflow.com/a/2596835/356060

 Summing up, always write commit messages as if you are explaining the change to
 a colleague sitting next to you who has no idea of what is going on.